Donearm/Scientia/operating_systems/linux/Linux.md

 * `modprobe -c` = Display a complete module configuration, including defaults and directives in /etc/modules.conf (or /etc/modules-load.d/, depending on the Linux distribution)
 * `ip route show` = Display routing table
 * `ip route show table 255` = Display local addresses route table
+* `ip route add prohibit 1.1.1.1` = Prohibit all access to the specified IP address
 * `ip addr show` = Display IP and MAC addresses of every network interface
 * `arp` = Display the ARP cache
 * `msgcat --color=test` = Output various tests to check the appearance of colours on your terminal